Manganese is a naturally occurring, non-magnetic element, often found in groundwater. Manganese is used as an additive to steel, to reduce corrosion.

 Lawyers allege that the manufacturers of manganese welding products, such as welding rods, wire and electrodes, have known since the 1930's that use of their products can result in exposure to dangerous levels of manganese.
 Their liability is premised upon their failure to disclose these known dangers, and failure to make their products safer despite their awareness of the dangers.

 The manufacturers deny any cover-up, but attorneys respond that manganism was first recognized in 1837, and there are documents from the mid-1930's acknowledging a connection between welders' exposure to manganese and the symptomology of manganism.
+As a consequence, some manufacturers have been held liable for injuries through product liability actions.

-Even when a manufacturer cannot be proved liable, an employee who is injured through workplace exposure to manganese may seek medical and wage loss benefits through workers compensation.
+Even when a manufacturer cannot be proved liable, an employee who is injured through workplace exposure to manganese may seek medical and wage loss benefits through workers' compensation.